lspector/pucks/README.md

 |---|---|
 :acceleration | a floating-point number indicating the target acceleration, which may be limited by settings for :max-acceleration and :max-velocity
 :rotation | a floating-point number indicating the target rotation, which may be limited by the setting of :max-rotational-velocity
+:thrust-angle | a floating-point number indicating the target thrust-angle, which may be limited by the setting of :max-rotational-velocity
 :spawn | a sequence of pucks that are potential offspring *(still under development)*
 :transfer | a sequence of proposed transfers between pucks, each of which must be a map with four key/value pairs: :self, :other, :bid, and :ask.
 See below for details.
 :memory | a map of any keys to any values